g-leech/argmin-gravitas/quotes.md

-> If you embrace the opinions of [others] by your own reasoning, they will no longer be theirs but yours...
-And you'll boldly forget from who you heard them, but will still know them to be appropriate.
-Truth and reason are held in common by all [who understand something], and no more belong to those that uttered them first than to him that repeated them later.
+> If you embrace the opinions of [others] through your own reasoning, they will no longer be theirs, but also yours...
+Truths are held in common by all, and no more belong to those that uttered them first than to him that repeats them later.

-> It is no more 'according to Plato', it is according to me, since he and I both understand it.
-Bees plunder flowers, but they do so after honey, which is all theirs afterward; it is no longer thyme or marjoram: thus with the borrowed parts of others, you transform them and mingle them, to make a work which is entirely yours, namely your judgment. <a href="#fn:4" id="fnref:4">4</a>
+> It is no more 'according to Plato'; it is according to me, since he and I both understand it.
+Bees plunder flowers, but they do so after honey, which is afterwards all theirs; it is no longer thyme or marjoram.
+So too with borrowed parts of others: you transform them, mingle them, and make a work which is entirely yours, namely, your judgment. <a href="#fn:4" id="fnref:4">4</a>

 <div align="center">— Montaigne</div><br>